... I didn't consider myself a very good surfer in 1967

 William Hedlestson, Caroline Marks and me

 RonJons has a solid surf team including Caroline Marks, Evan Geiselman, Tommy Coleman, Corey Howell, Logan Hayes, Randy Townsend, Rachel Presti, Blake Speir, Zoe Benedetto and Lauren McLean.

 I was stoked to be on some of the best Teams of the era.

 I was never one of the stars and I am definitely not a Legend.

 But, I had a great time being accepted by those stars and surf legends.

-Now approaching age 70 ...
-I reflect fondly on these memories and I am thankful to still enjoy surfing.
+Now at age 72 ...
+I reflect fondly on these memories, the great times I had and I am thankful to still be surfing.